zalyoung/gitlab-handbook/content/handbook/security/security-assurance/security-compliance/risk-based-control-testing.md

 - Confirms current state of testing via Hyperproof
 - Reviews the control based on the criteria above and feedback provided in issue
-- Provides feedback to requestor in issue
+- Provides feedback to requester in issue
 - Updates the quarterly testing plan as needed